carteakey/carteakey.dev/src/posts/2023-05-22-repurposing-my-laptop-as-a-home-server.md

 ---
-title: "Repurposing my laptop as a Home Server "
+title: "Repurposing my laptop as a Home Server."
-description: Putting old hardware to good use
+description: Putting old hardware to good use.
 date: 2023-05-22T16:38:56.031Z
 tags:
   - Linux